theelous3/asks/docs/source/overview-of-funcs-and-args.rst

 Note that the ``timeout`` arg does not account for the time required to actually establish the connection.
 That is controlled by a second timeout, the ``connection_timeout``, which defaults to 60 seconds.
 It's used in the exact same way as ``timeout``.
 For reasoning, read `this <https://github.com/theelous3/asks/issues/64#issuecomment-392378388>`_.

+There is a third timeout available for ``StreamResponse.body`` iteration.
+See `The Response Object <https://asks.readthedocs.io/en/latest/the-response-object.html>`_

 Retry limiting
 ___________